Personal Gadgets

 Professional ($350+) 28-32 dB 30-40 hrs Certified boom mic Contact centers, enterprise teams

-Key Takeaway: Advertised battery life is consistently 25-35% higher than real-world battery life with ANC and a high-quality codec active.
+Advertised battery life runs consistently 25–35% higher than real-world figures with ANC and a high-quality codec active.
 Multipoint Bluetooth and USB-C charging are the connectivity specs that matter most for workers across multi-device remote workflows.

 Hearing Safety: What the Marketing Skips Entirely